 Students at Nottingham can get some ideas of projects I would be interested in supervising here.

-I am organising the ACM CHI 2013 Workshop: Methods for Studying Technology in the Home, with colleagues at Horizon as well as at Loughborough, Newcastle and Brunel Universities.
+I organised the ACM CHI 2013 Workshop: Methods for Studying Technology in the Home, with colleagues at Horizon as well as at Loughborough, Newcastle and Brunel Universities.

 My PhD Thesis was entitled: Understanding Creative Interaction: A Conceptual Framework for the Design of Interactive Systems for Creative Activities.
 The thesis asks how can we understand creativity in a way that can be applied to designing interactive systems for activities such as musical composition or filmmaking.
 There is some information about prototype systems developed for my PhD and otherwise here.